Partially Functional Dynamic Backdoor Diffusion-based Causal Model: Methods

-However, real-world applications often present significant challenges in elucidating causal relationships among variables observed under heterogeneity.
-To address these complexities, we extend the ST-DSCM by incorporating functional random variables $\boldsymbol{X}_k(t)$, leading to a Partially Functional Spatio-Temporal Dynamic Structural Causal Model (PFST-DSCM) \fn{For example, Figure~\ref{DAG for PFST-DSCMs model} is a PFST-DSCM with 33 exogenous and endogenous nodes, where nodes $X_{2 8}$, $X_{2 9}$ and $X_{3 0}$ are unmeasured confounders with spatial heterogeneity and temporal dependencies, $Y_1(t), Y_2(t) ,Y_3(t)$ are functional nodes, and $X_4,\cdots,X_{2 1}$ are the corresponding base expansion nodes.}.
-We adopt a basis expansion framework to achieve dimensionality reduction in the functional space via a set of orthogonal basis functions $\{\mathbf{b}_{1}, \cdots, \mathbf{b}_{K_n}\} \in \mathbb{R}^{T \times K_n}$.
-Let for $i \in [n], j \in [J], m \in [K_n]$, which are used as nodes within the ST-DSCM, and detailed mathematical derivations are provided in Appendix A.
+We refer to the model satisfying the above specifications as the Spatio-Temporal Dynamic Structural Causal Model (ST-DSCM).
+It provides a principled framework for capturing spatio-temporally dynamic unmeasured confounding.
+However, Real-world applications often present significant challenges in elucidating causal relationships among variables observed under heterogeneity.
+To address these complexities, we extend the ST-DSCM by incorporating functional random variables $\textnormal{z}_{ij}(t)$.
+We adopt a basis expansion framework to achieve dimensionality reduction in the functional space via a set of orthogonal basis functions $\{\mathbf{b}_m(t)\}_{m=1}^{K_n}$.
+Define

-Notably, our model operates in settings where both observational data and causal structures are available, enabling it to answer observational, interventional, and counterfactual queries.
-All parameters in the structural model are assumed to be known in this context; in practice, they can be estimated using methods from \cite{song2012bayesian} and \cite{TangBayesian2017}.